 Titanium frames tend to hold a higher premium as its more expensive to weld the frame.
 On the other hand a carbon frame has a higher finish and looks beautiful and wont corrode like steel.

 Lastly a carbon fibre has the added benefit of being lightweight and being very durable and strong.
 A frame can be designed to harness the maximum efficiency and also a comfortable bike to ride.
 Carbon Fibre is similar too steel, aluminium and comes in different grades.

 Lastly, what accessories do I need?
-Check out our Bike accessory
+Check out our Bike Accessory Section

 “Mountain Biking can be daunting as everyone expects you to be a professional straight way.
 A major benefit of mountain biking is its a great way of keeping healthy and having some fun outdoors.”